QuadSpinner/Gaea-Docs/documentation/index.md

 @Installing-Gaea contains instructions on installing Gaea.

-If you are completely new to terrain design software, we recommend starting with the @Basics-of-Terrain-Design and familiarizing yourself with the Gaea Interface in @Getting-Around.
+If you are completely new to terrain design software, we recommend starting with the @Basics-of-Terrain-Design and familiarizing yourself with the Gaea Interface in @Getting-around.

 The **Workflows** section explains the different workflows you can use to create terrains in Gaea.